badgerhoneymoon/lane-detection-1.0/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-* A possible improvement would be to use another approximations when we have twisting road
+* A possible improvement would be to use other approximations when we have twisting road

 * Another potential improvement could be to use historical data to smooth or even predict the lane lines